NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_data.rst

 +++++++++++++++++

 - Model data must be supplied in the form of a set of netCDF files.
-- We support reading from all netCDF-3 and netCDF-4 binary formats, as defined in the `netCDF FAQ <https://www.unidata.ucar.edu/software/netcdf/docs/faq.html#How-many-netCDF-formats-are-there-and-what-are-the-differences-among-them>`__, via `xarray <http://xarray.pydata.org/en/stable/>`__ (see below).
-Variables nested under netCDF-4 groups are not currently supported.
+- We support reading from all netCDF-3 and netCDF-4 binary formats, as defined in the `netCDF FAQ <https://www.unidata.ucar.edu/software/netcdf/docs/faq.html#How-many-netCDF-formats-are-there-and-what-are-the-differences-among-them>`__, via `xarray <http://xarray.pydata.org/en/stable/>`__ (see below), with the exception that variables nested under netCDF-4 groups are not currently supported.
-- Each netCDF file should only contain one variable (i.e., an array with the values of a single dependent variable, along with all the values of the coordinates [independent variables] at which the dependent variable was sampled).
-Additional variables (coordinate bounds, auxiliary or transformed coordinates) may be present in the file, but they will be ignored by the framework.
+- Each netCDF file should only contain one variable (i.e., an array with the values of a single dependent variable, along with all the values of the coordinates at which the dependent variable was sampled).
+Additional variables (coordinate bounds, auxiliary or transformed coordinates) may be present in the file, but will be ignored by the framework.
 - The data for one variable may be spread across multiple netCDF files, but this must take the form of contiguous chunks by date (e.g., one file for 2000-2009, another for 2010-2019, etc.).
 The spatial coordinates in each file in a series of chunks must be identical.

 Coordinates